OCA/stock-logistics-workflow/product_expiry_simple/readme/DESCRIPTION.rst

-This module is similar to the official `product_expiry <https://github.com/odoo/odoo/tree/12.0/addons/product_expiry>`_ module that adds support for *Expiry Dates* on products, but it is both simpler and better:
+This module is similar to the official `product_expiry <https://github.com/odoo/odoo/tree/14.0/addons/product_expiry>`_ module that adds support for *Expiry Dates* on products, but it is both simpler and better:

-* Only one *Expiry Date* field instead of 4 fields (End of Life Date, Best before Date, Removal Date, Alert Date)!
+* Only one *Expiry Date* field instead of 4 fields (Expiration Date, Best before Date, Removal Date, Alert Date)!
-* Use date field instead of datetime field for *Expiry Date*
+* Use date field instead of datetime field for *Expiry Date*.
-* No automatic computing of Expiry Date based on a delay configured on product because it is not used most of the time (for manufacturing companies, the rules that control expiry dates are usually more complex than that ; for reseller companies, they have to copy the expiry date written on the good when they receive it in their warehouse)
+* No automatic computing of Expiry Date based on a delay configured on product because it is not used most of the time (for manufacturing companies, the rules that control expiry dates are usually more complex than that ; for reseller companies, they have to copy the expiry date written on the good when they receive it in their warehouse).
-* List views of production lots and quants have a color depending on expiry date: green if expiry date is in the future, red if it is in the past.

 This modules keeps the main feature of the official *product_expiry* module: the support of FEFO (First Expiry First Out).